browserbase/sdk-python/migrating.md

 We hope this guide is useful to you; if you have any questions don't hesitate to reach out to support@browserbase.com or [create a new issue](https://github.com/browserbase/sdk-python/issues/new).

+We've also rewritten our old SDK functionalities to use the new SDK with analogous function signatures below.

 ## Major Changes

 V1 SDK is a complete rewrite of the old SDK.
 The new SDK is more flexible, easier to use, and has a more consistent API.
 It is also a lot more modular.
 The majority of the syntax changes are as follows: